devtraveler/circula-py-playwright/README.md

 # circula-py-playwright
-This is a java-playwright framework
+This is a python-playwright framework